Equity sharing: England

 The UK government facilitates shared equity chiefly through the Homes and Communities Agency.
 As of 2009 this was under the banner of HomeBuy.
 This aims to help households earning up to £60,000 p.a.

 New Build HomeBuy is where purchasers buy at least 25% of a newly built home, and pay rent on the remainder.
 The HCA generally subsidises housing associations or other providers to hold the remaining share.
 The rent is capped at 3% of the value of the unsold share, but typically set at 2.75%.
 Purchasers may buy additional shares whenever they can afford to do so; this is known as "staircasing".

 HomeBuy Direct was introduced in 2009, under which the government and a housing developer jointly fund an equity loan of 30% of the valuation, so that the purchaser only needs to pay a mortgage on 70% of the value.
 If the purchaser buys an additional share, all three parties participate in any increase in value.
 The HCA allocated £300 million to the scheme for 2009—2011, and 10,000 homes are available under the initiative.

 Open Market Homebuy allowed purchasers to buy at least 25% of a property on the open market, with a conventional mortgage on that part, and a low-interest loan on the remainder.
 This is not currently available as the funding for 2009-10 has already been fully committed.

 Social Homebuy allows tenants of participating Councils and housing associations to buy their rented home on shared ownership terms, with a proportion of the usual Right to Acquire discount.

-FirstBuy a scheme for first-time buyers announced in the 2011 Budget.
+FirstBuy was a scheme for first-time buyers announced in the 2011 Budget.
 Under it first-time buyers can get help to fund the difference between a 5% deposit and a 75% mortgage.
-It is only available on selected newbuild schemes.
-The top-up equity is provided in equal shares by the HCA and the developer.
+It was only available on selected newbuild schemes.
+The top-up equity was provided in equal shares by the HCA and the developer.